 It is astounding how much you can do with one main light and one or two fill lights.
-For those of you thinking three lights doesn’t sound simple to me, let me clarify.
+For those of you thinking, “three lights doesn’t sound simple to me,” let me clarify.
 In this article what I am describing is one light and one or two reflective surfaces to help bounce that light or to fill in the shadows.
 With one light and one or more reflectors, you can make amazing photographs.

 Having the tools and knowing what to do with those tools are two different things.
-Today I want to show you what to do with these basic tools.
+Today I want to show you what to do with these basic tools:

-4) Rembrandt Light is considered an artistic classic.
+4) Rembrandt light is considered an artistic classic.
 The main light is positioned high and on the side of the face that is away from the camera.
-Generally the subject is placed at a 45 degree angle to the camera (as opposed to just looking straight on.)
+Generally the subject is placed at a 45 degree angle to the camera (as opposed to just looking straight on).
 This technique produces an illuminated triangle on the cheek closest to the camera.
 The triangle will illuminate just under the eye and not below the nose.
 The face should appear illuminated on one side and heavily shadowed on the other.

 Place your reflector (or white poster board) on the opposite side of the studio light.
 The reflector should be angled so that it reflects any remaining light in the room to the subject’s darken side.
 The key here is NOT to eliminate the dark shadows, but to add detail within the shadows.
 The third photo tip to remember: adding subtle detail makes images appear more artistic.

 5.)
-Butterfly Light is achieved by positioning the main light directly in front of the subjects face and adjusting the height to create a shadow directly under, and in line with the nose.
-This style is best suited for subjects with a normal oval face and is considered to be a glamour style of lighting best suited for women.
+Butterfly light is achieved by positioning the main light directly in front of the subject’s face and adjusting the height to create a shadow directly under, and in line with the nose.
+This style is best suited for subjects with an oval face and is considered to be a glamour style of lighting best suited for women.
 This lighting technique creates hard shadows in the eye sockets and under the chin depending on the size of your main light and distance to your subject.
 Use a reflector under the main light source to fill in the underside of the face (eye sockets, under nose and under chin areas).
 Sometimes this is referred to as “over and under lighting”.

-About the Author
+About the Author:

-Award winning writer / photographer Tedric Garrison has 30 years experience in photography.
-As a Graphic Art Major, he has a unique perspective on the Elements of Design and how those elements relate to all aspects of photography.
-His photo eBook “Your Creative Edge” (http://www.betterphototips.com/creativeedge.htm) proves that creativity CAN be taught.
-Today, he shares his wealth of knowledge with the world, at: http://www.betterphototips.com.
+Award winning writer / photographer Tedric Garrison has 30 years experience in photography (better-photo-tips.blogspot.com).
+As a Graphic Art Major, he has a unique perspective.
+His photo eBook “Your Creative Edge” proves creativity can be taught.
+Today, he shares his wealth of knowledge with the world through his website.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: